A 3-watt red

 higher-power devices.

-been carried out over the years dealing with
+experiments that have been carried out over the

 Operation Red

-some audio clips.
-This page was produced with help
+event - plus some audio clips.
+This page was

 Our first